Office of the Dean of the College

 One of Clark's special features is the option of designing your own major.
 A student-designed major is not appropriate for every student.
 The guidelines for the student-designed major are stringent and require that you conceptualize and plan your major thoroughly and carefully.
 All final proposals must be approved by Dean Kevin McKenna, Senior Associate Dean of the College.

 - You must have a cumulative GPA of at least 3.0 to apply for a student-designed major.

 - Three faculty members from different departments must be willing to provide their expertise and guidance as you pursue a student-designed major.

 - As with all Clark majors, a student-designed major must have at least eight required courses that form an intellectual whole.

 - You will be expected to design a capstone experience for this major.

 The responsibility for developing a student-designed major entails a serious and challenging intellectual effort comparable to that which whole departments undertake in developing the requirements for their majors.
-Associate Dean of the College Kevin McKenna will provide assistance and supervision in this process.
+Dean McKenna will provide assistance and supervision in this process.
 Because of the effort involved, you should begin this process early.
 Don't delay past the end of the fall semester of your sophomore year.
-For information about the student-design major, contact Associate Dean of the College Kevin McKenna at x7468.
+For information about the student-design major, contact Dean Kevin McKenna at x7468.